 Disclaimer:

 While the Township of Maplewood strongly supports Maplewoodstock, this is not a Township event.
-It is organized and managed by the Maplewoodstock Volunteer Committee.
+Maplewoodstock is produced by Music & Arts Education Project, Inc., a local 501(c)(3) organization.
+The festival is organized and produced by the Maplewoodstock Volunteer Committee.